 View video banner ad on Facebook.

-Not only has the floe site and its surrounding campaign been successful in teaching people about their carbon footprints, it has also been recognized by a number of organizations, including:
+Not only was the floe site and its surrounding campaign successful in teaching people about their carbon footprints, it was also recognized by a number of organizations, including:

 Merit: One Show Interactive

 OLA to drive traffic to floe.
 Click on link below to view banner.